Intermediate-level Distance Sampling Training Workshop 2018

 27th – 31st August 2018, St Andrews

-The Centre for Research into Ecological and Environmental Modelling (CREEM) is hosting an intermediate-level workshop in the summer of 2017 in our purpose-built facilities at the University of St Andrews, Scotland.
-The workshops are taught by leading researchers in the field, using industry-standard software.
+The Centre for Research into Ecological and Environmental Modelling (CREEM) is hosting an intermediate-level workshop in the summer of 2018 in our purpose-built facilities at the University of St Andrews, Scotland.
+The workshops are taught by leading researchers in the field, using industry-standard software Distance and R.

-Pre-requisite (b) can be achieved by either working through instructional materials in R available at datacamp.com, or by attending a free half-day tutorial preceding the workshop (30 July 2017 1400-1700).
-Please register for this tutorial on the registration form at the bottom of this page.
+Pre-requisite (b) can be achieved by either working through instructional materials in R available at www.datacamp.com, or by attending the one-day “Distance sampling in R” workshop immediately preceeding this intermediate workshop (see Distance sampling in R One Day Workshop).

 The number of participants on the workshop will be restricted to 35.
 Places will be filled on a first-come, first-served basis on receipt of a completed a registration form and payment in full.

 Fees cover tuition, course materials, a light lunch, morning and afternoon refreshments.